 I'm Julie, a feisty, but rather shy redhead from New York, who moved to the Midwest to follow my dreams (and the love of my life).
-I'm passionate about decorating our home with my own unique DIY style which is a mix of vintage, eclectic, modern, & classic.
+I'm passionate about decorating our home with my own unique affordable DIY style which is a mix of eclectic, contemporary, traditional, with a splash of country.
 I don't follow the crowd, but trust my gut instead.
 I hope to inspire you to try some of my ideas.
 I also love to cook and share my easy recipes.
 My family begs me to make my homemade meatballs and pizza.
-I hope you will try them and hang out with me for a while.
-Click here to contact me.
+I hope you will try them and hang out with me for a while or subscribe to my e-mail letter here:

 Keep in mind I am writing this post while we are traveling North